hmito/esj72web/web/regist_session.md

 ### Forum

-Forum is organized by the committees of the Ecoloｓｓgical Society of Japan to solicit the opinions of a wide range of members on issues related to the management of the Ecological Society of Japan and ecology that the Society is working on, to promote information sharing among members, and to build consensus within the Society through wide-ranging discussions.
+Forum is organized by the committees of the Ecological Society of Japan to solicit the opinions of a wide range of members on issues related to the management of the Ecological Society of Japan and ecology that the Society is working on, to promote information sharing among members, and to build consensus within the Society through wide-ranging discussions.

 - Duration of the session is 90 minutes.
 Speakers are required to present on-site.
 - If requested, the presentations will be recorded and streamed on-demand to conference participants during the congress or for about a month after the congress.
 However, in the case of a large number of requests for streaming, on-demand streaming may be selected in principle on a first-come, first-served basis.
 - Non-member conference attendees (those who have paid the registration fee) may also participate in the forum.

-## Organization of Syposium and Workshop
+## Organization of Symposium and Workshop

-### On the occasion of organization
+### On Organizing a Sessions

 - For all sessions, the organizers and speakers must be members of the Ecological Society of Japan.
 However, non-members may be invited to give invited lectures for symposia only ([see eligibility for each membership category](regist_information#presentation-eligibility-by-membership-type)).
-- The Organizer/speaker of a Symposium/Workshop cannot be a organizer/speaker of another session or a speaker of Regular Presentations.
+- The Organizer/speaker of a Symposium/Workshop cannot be an organizer/speaker of another session or a speaker of Regular Presentations.
 However, only the combination of Workshop and Regular presentation can be duplicated (see [overlap restrictions](regist_information#overlap-restrictions)).
-- Non-members are also welcome to present in the symposium, as explantion of aims, comments, and statement of opinions that do not involve abstract submission are not regarded as presentations and are not subject to the overlap restrictions.
+- Non-members may participate in a session as a statement of aim, commentator, or opinion presenter only if they have not registered an abstract.
+This is not considered a presentation and is not subject to duplication restrictions.
     - Please note that even if you are only making comments or statement of opinions without submitting an abstract, you are still required to register for the conference.
 Organizers, please be alert them.
 - If you apply to Symposium, it should consist of at least two speakers.
 If there is only one speaker, please apply to Workshop.
 - From the viewpoint of respecting diversity, organizers are requested to structure the sessions with consideration for the balance of positions and genders of organizers and speakers.